Technical analysis: Scientific technical analysis

 Caginalp and Balenovich in 1994 used their asset-flow differential equations model to show that the major patterns of technical analysis could be generated with some basic assumptions.
 Some of the patterns such as a triangle continuation or reversal pattern can be generated with the assumption of two distinct groups of investors with different assessments of valuation.
-The major assumptions of the models are that the finiteness of assets and the use of trend as well as valuation in decision making.
+The major assumptions of the models are the finiteness of assets and the use of trend as well as valuation in decision making.
 Many of the patterns follow as mathematically logical consequences of these assumptions.

 One of the problems with conventional technical analysis has been the difficulty of specifying the patterns in a manner that permits objective testing.

 Japanese candlestick patterns involve patterns of a few days that are within an uptrend or downtrend.
 Caginalp and Laurent were the first to perform a successful large scale test of patterns.
 A mathematically precise set of criteria were tested by first using a definition of a short-term trend by smoothing the data and allowing for one deviation in the smoothed trend.
 They then considered eight major three-day candlestick reversal patterns in a non-parametric manner and defined the patterns as a set of inequalities.
 The results were positive with an overwhelming statistical confidence for each of the patterns using the data set of all S&P 500 stocks daily for the five-year period 1992–1996.